 Jern and Kemp (2013) additionally tested a "copy-and-tweak" model that broadly resembles the earlier "Path of Least Resistance" account.
 The core proposal is that participants generate new items by copying stored examples from memory and tweaking them to generate something new.
 The copy-and-tweak model differs from the Path of Least Resistance account in that it notably omits the hierarchical organization of categories, as well as selectivity to which features are changed (both of which are factors in the Path of Least Resistance account; Ward et al., 2002).
 Instead, their copy-and-tweak model corresponds to a direct exemplar-similarity approach (e.g., Nosofsky, 1984, 1986), generating new items according to their similarity to known members of the target category.
-The copy-and-tweak model provided a poor account of their results, as the experiments devised by Jern and Kemp were specifically designed to challenge it.
+The copy-and-tweak model provided a poor account of the results of Jern and Kemp (2013).